oroinc/documentation/user_guide/activities_log_call.rst

   "**Duration**","Define how long the call was."

-For example, the email we created at the previous step was not sent due to an error in the address.
-We have called Mr. Maynard to check the email address correctness.
+For example, we have called Mr. Maynard to check the email address correctness.

 - The "Owner" field was automatically filled with the user John Doe
 - We've defined the call subject and briefly described the call results in the "Additional comments" section